funnbot/deya_notes/Features/Ideas.md

 #PC tills soil, #PC plants crop, #PC waters crop, #PC repeats watering until harvest, #PC harvests crop, #PC brings crop to cauldron, #PC begins experimenting with potions, #PC makes a potion that increases their mouse count or range of their water magic, #PC plants new crops to start the cycle again

+### punishments

+Maybe #PC can eat food to regain energy but has a hunger bar that fills up so they have to stop eating once they’re full and therefore go to the next day for an empty stomach

+Or maybe over the course of eating food to regain energy it does less and less as the day goes on

 # Context